EverlessDrop41/ArgumentParser/README.md

 Argument* nameArg = parser->get(new ArgumentName("name", "N"));
 ```

+`404` will be thrown if the argument cannot be found

 `ArgumentName` is a class to allow for multiple options.

 In this example the arguments are `--name` and `-N`